Skip to main content

 Shadow work is the process of uncovering and integrating the aspects of ourselves that we have learned to hide due to societal conditioning, personal trauma, or cultural expectations.
 According to Carl Jung, unacknowledged shadow material doesn't disappear but manifests in unconscious behaviors, projections onto others, and recurring emotional triggers.

 One of the most effective ways to engage in shadow work is through dream interpretation.
+A study by Wegner, Wenzlaff, and Kozak (2004) at Harvard demonstrated what they called the "dream rebound effect" — thoughts that are actively suppressed during waking hours resurface in dreams with greater frequency and intensity.
 Dreams bypass the defenses of the conscious mind, revealing symbolic representations of our hidden thoughts, emotions, and desires.

 How Dreams Reveal the Shadow